Chambers37/TripTides/README.md

 ## Features
 - **User Authentication**: Register and log in to personalize your experience.
+- **Destination Search**: Use the Google Places API to search for attractions within a certain radius around a City and State location.

 ## Technologies Used
 - **MongoDB**: For storing user, destination, and favorite data.